MikeRogers0/LivePage/readme.md

  * Entire domains can be made live
  * file:// protocol is now supported

-It's recommended you use this extension only in a local development environment and not in a production enviromment.
+It's recommended you use this extension only in a local development environment and not in a production environment.

 ## Footnotes